Is Covid 19 or SARS CO-V 2 over, can life drift back to normal?

 SARS Cov 2 has infected an estimated 259 million people.
 Its spread was phenomenally fast due to international travel.
 Yet mortality rates were less than H1NI Influenza A. Largely due to better awareness and communication combined with many countries producing and distributing the Vaccine.

-It’s still too soon to make future predictions, such as are annual boosters required or not.
+It’s still too soon to make future predictions, such as whether our annual boosters are required or not.
 It’s too soon to know how much antigenic evolution will be seen.
 Will this disease behave like influenza and display constant evolution or will it be like measles and kept at bay for years?
 How long will immunity last, how tolerant will we be in case of infections, and what policies are needed to be put in place to prevent mutations from occurring?
 These are questions that scientists and statisticians are working on, that one should keep in mind are still uncertain.

 Adapt your responses.

-The best thing to do for the moment is to adapt our responses similar to how we have against mosquitos in the air, or parasites in our water.
+The best thing to do for the moment is to adapt our responses similar to how we have against mosquitos in the air or parasites in our water.
 We must learn to be aware of the routes of infection and recognize symptoms when developed.
 We need to have quick prevention responses.
 And teach our children how to maintain sanitary habits.
 I believe it’s also important to remind ourselves to take a step backward and reduce our constant need to move and work and purchase and chase ever-shifting deadlines.

 At least we can hope the worst is over.